 Although the trial court agreed with this reasoning, the Fourth District did not.
 It noted that other language in the policy made clear that a “collision between two or more Aircraft shall be deemed one Occurrence,” or accident.
 Another clause said that “[r]egardless of the number of Insureds under this Policy,” Endurance Assurance’s liability was limited to the single per-accident cap.

 The estate conceded this was a single accident.
 Its position was simply that the policy separately insured each of the 51 planes in the flight school’s fleet.
 Again, the Fourth District disagreed.
 The “regardless” clause in particular “unambiguously” stated the insurer’s intent to limit its liability for a single accident regardless of the number of planes involved.
 The victims’ estates could therefore not receive more than $1 million in coverage from Endurance Assurance.

 Speak with a Florida Wrongful Death Lawyer Today

 Many victims are shocked to find that even when a defendant’s liability for an accident is uncontested, there are still substantial legal hurdles to overcome when dealing with insurance companies.
 That is why you need to work with an experienced wrongful death attorney who will fight for your family’s interests.
-Contact the Leifer Law Firm today if you have lost a loved one in an accident and need legal advice or representation moving forward.
+Contact Leifer & Ramirez today if you have lost a loved one in an accident and need legal advice or representation moving forward.